-In addition to a base rate of return there was provision for uplifts to provide incentives for investment expansion (150 basis point for expansion and 50 basis point for participation in a regional transmission organisation in place and recommended to continue in this New England case).
+In addition to a base rate of return, there was provision, in the initial decision, for uplifts to provide incentives for investment expansion (150 basis point for expansion and 50 basis point for participation in a regional transmission organisation in place and recommended to continue in this New England case).
+The FERC 2014 order did not address this issue.

-These incentive uplifts to the return on equity were put in place following the introduction of incentive-based rate treatments as directed by the Energy Policy Act of 2005 which added a new Section 219 to the Federal Power Act.
+The scope for incentive uplifts to the return on equity were put in place following the introduction of incentive-based rate treatments as directed by the Energy Policy Act of 2005 which added a new Section 219 to the Federal Power Act.
 The incentive arrangements allow uplifts to the return on equity for new investment to alleviate congestion, for advanced technology, for specific risks and complexity and for membership of a regional transmission organisation or for being an independent system operator.
 In addition, there are various specific provisions to allow for full recovery of various costs including prudently incurred construction work in progress and prudently incurred costs of abandoned facilities and flexible depreciation provisions.12